Optimal Targeting in Dynamic Systems: Targeting in Dynamic Systems

 \begin{exam}[Routing Customer Support Requests] In an online service platform, customer support tickets arrive sequentially, each with observed features $X_i$ such as account information and request details.
 The platform decides whether to route the ticket to a specialist ($W_i=1$) or assign it to regular support staff which is not capacity-constrained ($W_i=0$).
 The system state $S_i$ represents the number of unresolved tickets awaiting specialist attention.
 The customer’s satisfaction score may depend on the assignment, their features, and specialist queue length if routed to them. \end{exam}

-\begin{exam}[Emergency Department Triage] In a hospital emergency department, patients arrive sequentially, each with observed clinical features $X_i$.
-The hospital needs to decide whether to offer fast-track treatment ($W_i=1$) or place the patient in the regular queue ($W_i=0$).
-The system state $S_i$ reflects the numbers of patients currently in the fast-track and regular queues.
-The patient’s health outcome may depend on both their clinical features and the queue length of the queue they are assigned to. \end{exam}

-One common targeting strategy is to estimate the conditional average treatment effect (CATE) from a sample of $n$ units, and implement a policy that targets all units with a positive estimated CATE \citep{stoye2012minimax,tetenov2012statistical}.
-We refer to this targeting strategy as the direct targeting rule, as it targets individuals based on the direct effect of the treatment on that individual.
+One common targeting strategy is to estimate the Conditional Average Treatment Effect (CATE) from a sample of $n$ units, and implement a policy that targets all units with a positive estimated CATE \citep{manski2004statistical,stoye2012minimax,tetenov2012statistical}.
+In our dynamic setting, the natural state-aware analogue of the CATE is